Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 ## Conclusion

 In this tutorial you delved into hierarchies and packs.
 This is a fairly complex visualization that makes use of tree structures.

+This is a circle pack, read more about this here: https://datavizproject.com/data-type/packed-circle-chart/